DrMaxPower/Mildew-Detection-in-Cherry-Leaves/README.md

 #### visually differentiate
 As a stake holder there could be beneficial to automate the visually difference of a cherry leaf with and without mildew.
 Especially in education of new staff.
 The difference is made with grayscale, It seams to be the standard to use grayscale.
 Important to note is that not every colormap converts linear to grayscale.

-## Business requirements
-* The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
-* The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

-#### visually differentiate
-As a stake holder there could be beneficial to automate the visually difference of a cherry leaf with and without mildew.
-Especially in education of new staff.
-The difference is made with grayscale, It seams to be the standard to use grayscale.
-Important to note is that not every colormap converts linear to grayscale.
+The difference in hard to interpret, the dark part part is where images are similar and the brighter where it differs.

 #### Predicting algorithm
 This algorithm analyse nominal categorical variable of leaves with mildew mold or without mildew.
 This it does in range of the business requirements.
 Healthy is on the other hand an ordinal categorical variable and could be a consideration for the streakholders but could be difficult to measure.
 If there are other visual diseases this framework can expand its nominal categories to handel that.

+##### CNN
+This algorithm is done with tensorflow keras.
+It is a self improving algorithm loosely based on neural synapse, where every synapse (node) has a weight, threshold, bias and memory conected to it.
+This recognition algorithm brakes down the images to grids and within the grids create smaller grids.
+In the smaller grid the algorith looks for Q-points.
+This then tries to find symmetries in the walk between the points.
+This "walk" uses ReLu which is a linear activation for the walk between points.
+ReLU is the most commonly used activation function in neural networks. \
+If the "walk" or cycle does not give you the targeted symmetry it will not keep it in memory or "lose" the pattern.
+The nodes can be layed deep or borad, this one ins made deep.
+Today (2022-05-12) there are no certain optimized pattern for this.
+Therefore I tryed *Stirling numbers of the first kind*  with 2 disjoint cycles.
+With some crunching of the numbers I found the sum could be derived by the kormula (n-a)!sum(_k=1 to ^ k=(n-1)) of (1/k).
+Example [5/2] = 50 and 50 = ( 4!( 1 + 1/2 + 1/3 + 1/4 )) = 24 + 12 + 8 + 6.
+This gave me realive good result, even if the Dense layer in the Flatten part was really low.
+There was a big spread in the result in lower numbers and I did not found any conection between Stirling numbers and Flatten Dense numbers. however I kept that number high becouse the spread of infected leaves can vary and a good result of an uncertain leaf is more important than speed in this case.

 ## ML Business Case